rjsalvadorr/portfolio-v6/content/page/cv/index.md

 ## Objective

-I’m seeking a front-end/full-stack engineering role where I can make an impact with my technical and design skills.
-As my career progresses, I'm looking to develop skills in UX development, data visualization, and 3D web content.
+I'm seeking web development roles where I can leverage my full-stack experience to make a positive impact.
+I've been working in tech since 2014 with a strong focus on the front-end, UI/UX, data visualization, and 3D modeling.

 ---

 ## Skills and Qualifications

-- Experienced with several software platforms and frameworks, having worked for four years in front-end roles (React, Ember), plus two years in full-stack roles (J2EE, .NET, Python).
+- Experienced with several web development platforms and frameworks, having worked for five years in front-end roles (React, Ember), plus two years in full-stack roles (J2EE, .NET, Python).
 Accustomed to navigating complex codebases and learning unfamiliar tools quickly.
-- Has first-hand experience with most stages of the SDLC, from kickoff, to delivery, to maintenance.
-Has leveraged that experience for various business contexts, such as understanding technical feasibility or helping plan project roadmaps.
 - Proficient at implementing UI designs to spec and solving UX problems.
-Has a strong understanding of design/UX processes and methods (Figma, Illustrator).
-Works well with designers, having grown up with artists while studying art until college.
+Has a strong understanding of design/UX processes, methods (Figma, Illustrator), and design systems.
+- Has first-hand experience with most stages of the software development lifecycle, from kickoff, to delivery, to maintenance.
+Has leveraged that experience to understand technical feasibility and help plan project roadmaps.

 ---

 ## Technical Experience

-### Senior Associate (Experience Technology), Publicis Sapient
+### Senior Software Engineer, Autodesk Construction Solutions

-_May 2022 -- Sep 2022
+_Nov 2022 -- Jan 2024
-Toronto, Canada
+Remote
-Core technologies -- React, Next.js, Nx, Typescript, Storybook, AEM_
+Core technologies -- React, Node.js, Revit, ADSK Construction Cloud/BIM360, ADSK Viewer/Forge/LMV_

-- As part of the kick-off dev team, helped lay the technical foundations of a forward-looking app for a leading healthcare provider.
-These foundations allowed for rapid component development even while dependent design system assets lagged in delivery.
+- Worked in the team behind Autodesk Takeoff, a web-based takeoff and estimation tool for 2D sheets and 3D models.
+Takeoff is part of Autodesk Construction Cloud, a platform of apps for managing a building's design, construction, and operation.
+- Focused on improving the app's UX through implementing new functionality, reworking existing elements, or refactoring "under the hood".
+- Leveraged in-house component libraries to build new UI modules.
+Collaborated with design system experts to keep implementation consistent with the rest of the platform.

 ### Software Engineer, Uncharted Software